 A nightlife fixture as a partner, with Jaime Ho Ku, at PR and marketing firm Buzz, Jonathan ‘JC’ Cheung also has a passion for the arts; he is an Asian patron of London institutions Tate and the Serpentine Galleries.
-He studied design and management at Parsons School for Design and real estate at The Bartlett of University College London, the latter qualification kicking in when assisting his father, Cheung Hon-kit, Chairman of ITC Properties Group.
+He studied design and management at Parsons School for Design in New York and real estate at The Bartlett - University College London, the latter qualification kicking in when assisting his father, Cheung Hon-kit, Chairman of ITC Properties Group.

 Group Managing Director, Nan Fung Group